ChartsCSS/ChartsCSS.org/src/components/wrapper.md

 }
 ```

-(*) Media queries can be used to set different dimensions for different screen sizes.

 In addition you can add any CSS, for example you can add your brand logo in the background.

 ```css